astronomer/docs/software/documentation-overview.md

 ## Key DAG author actions

-If you regularly write and deploy DAGs, use the following docs as your core reference:
+If you primarily write and deploy DAGs, use the following docs as your core reference:

 - [Log in to Astronomer Software](log-in-to-software.md)
 - [Create an Astro project](create-project.md)